 In France, Les Echos found that readers who came to their website via email are more loyal than those who came from social media or search.
 Readers are more and more commonly turning to their inboxes as a source of news as well, with a Reuters report finding that 25% of Americans choose email as a starting point to read the news.
 Newsletters are already a common strategy amongst many bigger titles, but lightly staffed outlets in smaller markets often can’t invest in this strategy as much.
 While they may not be able to have more than one or two newsletters, even an automatically created newsletter can serve as a daily trigger to read for subscribers.

 Until recently, newsletters have mainly been customised (recipients opt-in to follow specific topics), rather than personalised (newsletters created for individual readers based on past behaviour).
 In this study, researchers proposed that hyper-personalised newsletters are vastly under-utilised, with the ability to become a paid subscription-only offering.
 The importance of this opportunity is something we identified with The Times and The Sunday Times back in 2017, which is why we launched “JAMES, Your Digital Butler“.
 This project was able to reduce churn 49% with the use of automated, personalised newsletters.
-Stay tuned as we will be releasing a report on this project shortly with more findings — subscribe to be the first to receive the report.
+Stay tuned as we will be releasing a report on this project shortly with more findings.

 Reward your readers with what they need

 To ensure readers truly adapt news into their daily routine, it’s important to provide a reward for reacting to the trigger.
 There are different ways to reward readers with the news content itself.
 In our own research at Twipe, we’ve defined the nine building blocks of positive effect.
 In this new research, three main aspects stand out.